Continuous dependence estimates for nonlinear fractional convection-diffusion equations: Proofs of the main results

 \subsection{Proof of Lemma~\ref{lem:kuznetsov}}

 Let~$(x,t) \in Q_T$ be fixed and $u=u(y,s)$, $k=v(x,t)$, and~$\phi(y,s):=\phi^{\epsilon,\delta}(x,t,y,s)$.
 The entropy inequality for $u$ (see \eqref{entropy_ineq}) then takes the form

-We integrate this inequality w.r.t.~$(x,t) \in Q_T$, noting that~$q_f$ in~\eqref{nat:def-flux} is symmetric, and that $\partial_s \phi^{\epsilon,\delta}=-\partial_s \phi^{\epsilon,\delta}$ and~$D_y \phi^{{\epsilon},\delta}=-D_x \phi^{{\epsilon},\delta}$ by \eqref{nat:test-kuznetsov}.
+We integrate this inequality w.r.t.~$(x,t) \in Q_T$, noting that~$q_f$ in~\eqref{nat:def-flux} is symmetric, and that $\partial_s \phi^{\epsilon,\delta}=-\partial_t \phi^{\epsilon,\delta}$ and~$D_y \phi^{{\epsilon},\delta}=-D_x \phi^{{\epsilon},\delta}$ by \eqref{nat:test-kuznetsov}.
 Consequently we find that

 Note that the terms in the inequality above are well-defined since they are all essentially of the form of convolution integrals of $L^1$-functions.
-See Lemmas \ref{nat:def-singular} and \ref{nat:extension} and the discussions in the proofs of Lemmas \ref{nat:pro-kato-d} and~\ref{Kuz:lem} for more details.
+See Lemma \ref{nat:def-singular}, Remark~\ref{rem:splitting-b}, and the discussions in the proofs of Lemmas \ref{nat:pro-kato-d} and~\ref{Kuz:lem} for more details.

 A classical computation from \cite{Kuznetsov} reveals that